9 Observed Fisher information

 The inverse of the observed Fisher information matrix is \[ \boldsymbol J_n(\hat{\mu}_{ML},\widehat{\sigma^2}_{ML})^{-1} = \begin{pmatrix} \frac{\widehat{\sigma^2}_{ML}}{n}& 0\\ 0 & \frac{2(\widehat{\sigma^2}_{ML})^2}{n} \end{pmatrix} \]

-Example 9.5 \(\color{Red} \blacktriangleright\) Observed Fisher information of the categorical distribution:
+Example 9.5 \(\color{Red} \blacktriangleright\) Observed Fisher information for the canonical parameter of an exponential family: